The Mori-Zwanzig formulation of deep learning: Summary

 \section{Summary}

 We developed a new formulation of deep learning based on the Mori-Zwanzig (MZ) projection operator formalism of irreversible statistical mechanics.
-The new formulation provides new insights on how information propagates through deep neural networks in terms formally exact linear operator equations, and it introduces a new important concept, i.e., the {\em memory} of the neural network, which plays a fundamental role in low-dimensional modeling and parameterization of the network (see, e.g., \cite{lei2016data}).
+The new formulation provides new insights on how information propagates through neural networks in terms of formally exact linear operator equations, and it introduces a new important concept, i.e., the {\em memory} of the neural network, which plays a fundamental role in low-dimensional modeling and parameterization of the network (see, e.g., \cite{lei2016data}).
 By using the theory of contraction mappings, we developed sufficient conditions for the memory of the neural network to decay with the number of layers.
-This allowed us to rigorously transform deep networks into shallow ones, e.g., by reducing the number of neurons per layer (using projections), or the by reducing the total number of layers (using the decay property of the memory operator).
-We developed most of our analysis for MZ equations involving conditional expectations, i.e., Eqs. \eqref{MZDISCRETEEXP}-\eqref{MZDISCRETE2EXP}.
+This allowed us to rigorously transform deep networks into shallow ones, e.g., by reducing the number of neurons per layer (using projections), or by reducing the total number of layers (using the decay property of the memory operator).
+We developed most of the analysis for MZ equations involving conditional expectations, i.e., Eqs. \eqref{MZDISCRETEEXP}-\eqref{MZDISCRETE2EXP}.
 However, by using the well-known duality between PDF dynamics and conditional expectation dynamics \cite{dominy2017duality}, it is straightforward to derive similar analytic results for MZ equations involving PDFs, i.e., Eqs. \eqref{MZDISCRETEPDF}-\eqref{MZDISCRETE2PDF}.
-The mathematical techniques we developed in this paper can be generalized to other types of stochastic neural network models.
+Also, the mathematical techniques we developed in this paper can be generalized to other types of stochastic neural network models, e.g., neural networks with random weights and biases.